Things To Do in Cork

 - Next

-- Compu-B
+- OFFICE

-The English Market in Cork is an enclosed market area where lots of fresh local produce can be purchased including meat, fish, Cork’s favourite tripe and drisheen, fruit and vegetables and many locally produced cheeses.
-It is also where you can sit and enjoy a coffee at your leisure and a wonderful chocolate or two, continue on and browse some vintage clothes or funky Tee Shirts.
+The English Market in the heart of Cork City is one of the oldest markets in Cork.
+The English Market is an enclosed market area where lots of fresh local produce can be purchased including meat, fish, tripe, drisheen, fruit, vegetables and locally produced cheeses.
 For the European flavour there are delicious olives, spice stalls and some French Soaps or Lavender.

-Cork Opera House has had a glorious history of both culture and architecture dating back to its inception in 1852 when it was first built on Anglesea Street to house the National Exhibition.
-As it was designed by the much celebrated architect Sir John Benson, the structure was deconstructed brick by brick to be rehoused on Emmet Place or as it was known then, Nelson Place.
+Cork Opera House has had a glorious history of both culture and architecture dating back to 1852 when it was first built on Anglesea Street to house the National Exhibition.
+It was designed by the much celebrated architect Sir John Benson, the structure was taken a part to be rehoused on Emmet Place or as it was known then, Nelson Place.
+The Great & Royal Opera House Company and, finally became known as Cork City’s beloved Cork Opera House in 1877.

 Pure Cork Map